cuffs/bond/README.md

        /__/

 ```
-> Cuffsbond (or Kuhfsbond) is the reference implementation of Cuffs as a set of common Vue.js components.
+> Kuhfsbond is the reference implementation of Cuffs as a set of common Vue.js components.

 ## Inspiration